 Monitor data quality and ensure data accuracy.

-Work with technical and operational staff to identify data entry errors and correcting the data to match institutional data standards.
+Work with technical and operational staff to identify data entry errors and correct the data to match institutional data standards.

 Report and escalate any issues that may require larger action on behalf of the district's data governance structure to their corresponding Data Trustee.